Create a web app

 - On the ribbon, click Content.

-You go to your Content page, which shows all of the content in your account.
-This page also includes options for creating content, including apps.
+Your Content page appears.
+This page shows all of the content in your account and includes options for creating content, including apps.

 - Click Create app and choose Instant Apps.

 The Instant Apps gallery page appears in a new browser tab.
 The gallery includes many app templates, which you can filter based on the capabilities they have.
-Because you want to eventually convert your web app into a native app using ArcGIS AppStudio, you'll search for templates that have compatibility with AppStudio.
+Because you want to offer two language options, you'll search for templates that include the language switcher capability.

-- For Search app capabilities, type AppStudio and choose appstudio.
+- For Search app capabilities, type language and choose language switcher.

-The gallery is filtered to templates with AppStudio compatibility as a capability.
-The other capability you want your app to have is to show the elevation of hiking trails.
+The gallery is filtered to templates with the language switcher capability.
+The other capability you want your app to have is showing the elevation of hiking trails.

 A good way to show elevation of a linear route (such as a trail) is with an elevation profile, which is a two-dimensional cross-sectional view of a landscape that depicts rises and falls in elevation.
 You'll filter the gallery further to show templates that have elevation profile capabilities.

-- For Search app capabilities, type Elevation Profile and choose elevation profile.
+- For Search app capabilities, type elevation and choose elevation profile.

-- For Nearby, click the options button and choose App description.
+- For Nearby, click the Menu button and choose App description.

-A window appears with a text description of the app.
+A window appears with a text description of the app template.
 The description states that this template guides users to points of interest based on a location search and provides directions.
-In conjunction with the AppStudio and elevation profile capabilities, this template seems like exactly what you want to help park visitors search for and learn about nearby hiking trails.
+This template seems like exactly what you want to help park visitors search for and learn about nearby hiking trails.

 - For Nearby, click Choose.